-Accounting & Payroll Administration
+Accounting & Payroll Administrator

 Get started with our payroll administrator program in St John’s at Eastern Academy.
 This training program helps in developing your skillset in bookkeeping, accounting and payroll.
 The program also enhances your logical and analytical skills.
 Prepare for a rewarding career opportunity across a variety of sectors in Canada.

 Successful graduates of this program will be eligible for the Payroll Compliance Practitioner certification issued by the Canadian Payroll Association